 Whatever you choose, don’t rely on the perceptions or judgments of those on your team.
 You need to use real data in the form of webpage analytics in order to see how users are reacting to your changes and whether or not they are worthwhile.
 For example you may find that a change increases the rate at which visitors make a purchase but drastically reduces the amount of Facebook shares that they complete.
 This change could end up costing you in the long run as you’ll see fewer visitors as a result of sharing and thus no conversions.

-CRO is an Ongoing Process
+Conversion Rate Optimization is an Ongoing Process

 Finally, it’s important to keep in mind that by its very nature “optimization” is a never-ending process.
 At some point you may feel that you’ve hit a wall with your ability extract a higher conversion rate on a particular landing page or website, and perhaps that’s true.
 However you must always continue testing, trying out new tweaks and tools, and seeing how different user demographics respond to the changes that you’ve implemented.
 Unless you have reached the mythical 100 percent conversion rate there is always room for improvement.